IntroToR/Group-7/README.md

   10-14-20 Johana started to work on the
 Done the spider chart.
 Based on the cuping score I plot the best score coffee that comes from Ethiopia and the lowest score that comes from Ecuador.

+10-15-20 Final editings were made byt the group.
+The document has been saved as pdf.

+10-16-20 Finalizing the fils.